Zhanyu-Wang/Awesome-Differential-Privacy/README.md

 Maybe it is necessary to emphasize: [Statistical Inference is Not a Privacy Violation](https://differentialprivacy.org/inference-is-not-a-privacy-violation/)

 What about other privacy protection techniques, e.g., tokenization, masking, k-anonymity?
-[What anonymization techniques can you trust?](https://desfontain.es/privacy/trustworthy-anonymization.html)
+They will fail in some cases.
+See this blog: [What anonymization techniques can you trust?](https://desfontain.es/privacy/trustworthy-anonymization.html)

 ## Who are using DP?
 The list below is from this report: [Technology Factsheet: Differential Privacy.](https://www.belfercenter.org/sites/default/files/files/publication/diffprivacy-3.pdf)  Authors: Raina Gandhi, Amritha Jayanti.
 Related: Alexandra Wood, Michael B. Hawes.
 Fall 2020.